Lehigh Valley Planning Commission: A Civic Workplace

 • Flexible programming: Conference and meeting spaces designed with advanced A/V systems, movable furniture, and blackout shades to support public and internal use.

-• Intentional detailing: Design elements reflect LVPC’s mission, including transportation-inspired carpet patterns, river-inspired lighting, and logo-based color references.
+• Intentional detailing: Design elements reflect LVPC’s mission, including transportation-inspired carpet patterns and river-inspired lighting

 • Collaboration and execution: Continuous coordination between design and construction teams supported delivery, along with solutions for security, archival storage, and structural requirements.